 - Market share of voice: When your organization is mentioned online, the extent of that mention’s reach translates to your market share of voice.
 Your reach, as well as the number of times your nonprofit is mentioned across the internet, comprise your market share of voice.

 - Google Analytics [free]: You’ve probably heard of this tool.
 If not, Google Analytics tracks how users find your website and what actions they take once they are there.

-- Google Search Console, Bing Search Console [free]: Want to see real stats on how many pages you have on Google or Bing search engines?
+- Google Search Console and Bing Search Console [free]: Want to see real stats on how many pages you have on Google or Bing search engines?
 Do you want to see if Google or Bing found issues on your site?
-These tools are crucial to managing your site on Google and Bing.
+These tools will answer those questions and more.
+They are crucial to managing your site on Google and Bing.

-- SEMRush [free and paid version]: This is a great SEO tool for small nonprofits.
-The free version is limited but you will still be able to do all your research and upgrades are not too expensive!
+- SEMRush [free and paid versions]: This is a great SEO tool for small nonprofits.
+The free version is limited, but you’ll still be able to do all your research, and upgrades are not too expensive!

-- Ahrefs and Moz [paid]: Both tools are at the top of the industry and host tons of data on their platform.
-Large nonprofits focused on SEO for a revenue source, should consider one of these tools!
-Using one of these platforms, you’ll gain insights into billions of keywords, tools to track competitors, tools to track your site’s success, and so much more!
+- Ahrefs and Moz [paid]: Both tools are at the top of the industry and host tons of data on their platforms.
+Large nonprofits focused on SEO for a revenue source should consider one of these tools.
+These platforms provide insights into billions of keywords, tools to track competitors, tools to track your site’s success, and so much more!

 - Google Trends [free]: This measures the popularity of a topic or keyword over time.
 Use Google Trends to find hot topics or keywords in your industry.